 Flashtool is a light software, that allows the flashing through ftf (flashtoolfirmwarefiles).
-It becomes handy if you are struck somewhere.
-In today’s tutorial we will be having a look on the detailed guide to use Flashtool.
+It becomes handy if you are stuck somewhere.
+In today’s tutorial, we will be having a look at the detailed guide to use Flashtool.

-As this is the main tutorial for Flashtool, we will be having a look on the method to flash firmware in an Xperia device.
+As this is the main tutorial for Flashtool, we will be having a look at the method to flash firmware in an Xperia device.

 Before we begin you need to download and install the following.

 - After you’ve downloaded and installed the Flashtool, you’ll get a folder named ”Flashtool” in your C: drive, or the drive which you selected while installation.

 - Here you can see the folders like Custom, Devices, Firmwares, Drivers.